lecode-official/deepl-dotnet/README.md

 > **IMPORTANT** This is not an official .NET binding for DeepL and is neither created nor officially supported by DeepL.
 DeepL provides their own .NET client library, which can be found [here](https://github.com/DeepLcom/deepl-dotnet).

-A fully-featured .NET client for the [DeepL](https://www.deepl.com/translator) translation service.
+An unofficial, fully-featured .NET client for the [DeepL](https://www.deepl.com/translator) translation service.
 DeepL is a commercial translation service based on deep learning.
 This API client only supports v2 of the API as v1 has been deprecated for new DeepL API plans available from October 2018.

 ## Features